 How many supervising adults should accompany my group at the farm?

 4-5 chaperones are required for elementary school-aged groups (including teachers.)
 3-4 chaperones are required for middle and high school-aged groups.
 Please do not exceed these numbers!
 Interested parents can always bring the whole family to City Growers’ Family Farm Days.

 How can I prepare my group for a farm visit?

 Remind your group to dress appropriately!
 Hats, sunscreen, and water bottles are highly recommended, especially during the summer.
 On cooler days, please bring an extra layer, as it is always colder and windier up on the farm.
 You will receive a pre-visit lesson in your confirmation email, geared towards grades K-5.

 What happens if it rains?

 City Growers programming happens in all kinds of weather except for thunderstorms, very heavy rain, or hail.
-While we are completely comfortable in light-to-medium rain and scattered showers, if you feel that your particular group will not fare well in wet weather, it is up to you to cancel your visit at least 2 hours in advance of your workshop.
+While we do provide rain ponchos, if you feel that your particular group will not fare well in wet weather, it is up to you to cancel your visit at least 24 hours in advance of your workshop.
 Otherwise, we’ll see you *up* on the farm in rain gear!
-Please note that the threat of rain will prohibit use of the observation hive in the Honeybee Education workshop.
-All other Honeybee Education activities can be done in light rain.
+(Please note that the threat of rain will prohibit use of the observation hive in the Honeybee Education workshop.
+All other Honeybee Education activities can be done in light rain.)